Bowser: Reception and legacy

 Due largely to the success of the Mario franchise, Bowser has become one of the most iconic and easily recognizable video game antagonists of all time.
 He frequently appears in lists for greatest video game antagonists.
-IGN placed him at #2 out of 100, and GamePro placed him at #9 out of 47.
-GameSpot listed him at #9 in their "Top 10 Video Game Villains" article, stating "Of all the villains to make an appearance on this list, Bowser... has got to be the most interesting," later adding "While some people say Bowser's life may have gotten into a rut, the man has simply refined his game down to an everyday thing.
+IGN placed him at No. 2 out of 100, and GamePro placed him at No. 9 out of 47.
+GameSpot listed him at No. 9 in their "Top 10 Video Game Villains" article, stating "Of all the villains to make an appearance on this list, Bowser... has got to be the most interesting," later adding "While some people say Bowser's life may have gotten into a rut, the man has simply refined his game down to an everyday thing.
 He's focused, he's dedicated, and worst of all, he's patient."
 Bowser ranked in the first slot on GameDaily's top 10 Nintendo characters that deserve their own games list, explaining if Yoshi and Wario get their own games, Bowser should too due to his being one of gaming's most nefarious villains.
 In GameDaily's top 10 Smash Bros. characters list, he ranked sixth.
 GameDaily also included him in their most persistent video game villains list.
 However, Bowser has been also rated as the 4th-biggest douchebag in gaming history by ScrewAttack, who said that he wants to "take Mario down".
 IGN editor Craig Harris described Bowser as being a household name.
 In 2011, Empire ranked him as the 23rd-greatest video game character while Guinness World Records Gamer's Edition 2013 featured Bowser first in their list of top 50 Villains.
 IGN named Bowser as one of the "oldest villains in gaming history, not to mention one of the most iconic."

 Bowser's role in Super Mario Galaxy has been met with significant praise.
 Eurogamer editor Margaret Robertson commented that after years of being a "comedy villain", Galaxy put him back at his "scaly, scabrous best".
 PALGN editor Chris Sell called him the best boss in Mario Galaxy, stating that it wasn't just because of the battles with him being "superb, screen filling affairs", but also because he is "back to being mean again".
 Nintendo World Report editor Aaron Kaluszka commented that battling Bowser has never been "this intense and engaging".
 IGN editor Cam Shea praised his physical appearance in Super Mario Galaxy, describing him as "imposing and weighty".
 Another IGN editor, Matt Casamassina, praised the visual quality of the characters, citing Bowser in particular and mentioning how his "funky red fur waggles in the wind".
 Game Positive editor Travis Simmons concurred, commenting that his hair "gives him a touch of personality".